WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/zkp-safety.md

 ## Abstract

 Some in the digital credential movement have claimed that ZKP-based credentials are inherently unsafe because they can be shared by a malicious holder.
 The reasoning is that ZKPs guarantee perfect anonymity, and are therefore transferable by simply sharing the link secret.
 This is a misunderstanding of how ZKP-based credentials work.
-In fact, ZKPs can provide the same sorts of protections on transfer as any other type of credential.
+In fact, ZKPs can provide the same sorts of transfer protections as any other type of credential.

 ## What is a ZKP?